diacode/diacode-website/source/blog/2016-01-14-trello-clone-with-phoenix-and-react-pt-3.html.markdown

 null restrictions to the table fields, and a unique constraint to the email.
 We have to reflect this on the ```User``` model in order to handle possible runtime errors caused by invalid data.
-We also want to encrypt the ```encrypted_password``` field so even though we will use plain strings to specify de a user's password, it will be inserted in a secure way.
+We also want to encrypt the ```encrypted_password``` field so even though we will use plain strings to specify a user's password, it will be inserted in a secure way.

 Let's update the model and add some validations first: